Obarun/66/doc/66-start.md

 # start

-This command starts one ore more *services*.
+This command starts one or more *services*.

 ## Interface